-An insulated render finish has been applied to outer wall surfaces and checks should be made to establish if any Local Authority consents/building warrants etc have been obtained in this respect.
+The layout has been altered in the past to create the current accommodation which includes the formation of the internal kitchen with no window.
+Checks should be made to establish if any Local Authority consents/building warrants etc have been obtained in relation to past alterations to the property.